Mohamad Baker El Housseini

-Mohamad Baker Ali El Housseini (محمد باقر علي الحسيني; born 18 December 2002) is a Lebanese professional footballer who plays as a centre-back for Indonesian club Borneo Samarinda and the Lebanon national team.
+Mohamad Baker Ali El Housseini (محمد باقر علي الحسيني; born 18 December 2002) is a Lebanese professional footballer who plays as a centre-back for UAE Pro League club Hatta.

 Club career

 El Housseini made his debut for Ahed during the 2020–21 Lebanese Premier League season.
 He was loaned to Shabab Bourj during the 2021–22 season.
 On 15 July 2022, El Housseini moved to Safa on loan for one year, and on 30 May 2023, he joined Bourj on a one-year loan, returning to Ahed in June 2024.

-El Housseini moved to Bahraini side Al-Najma in August 2024.
+El Housseini moved to Bahraini Premier League side Al-Najma in August 2024.
 He joined Al-Quwa Al-Jawiya in the Iraq Stars League in December 2024.
+On 25 June 2025, El Housseini officially signed for Indonesian Super League club Borneo Samarinda; he left by mutual consent on 20 July 2026.

-On 25 June 2025, El Housseini officially signed for Indonesian club Borneo Samarinda.
+On 22 July 2026, El Housseini moved to Hatta in the UAE Pro League.
+He made his debut on 16 August 2026, in a 2–0 defeat to Al Jazira; despite the loss, El Housseini was praised for his defensive performance.

 International career

 El Housseini played for Lebanon at under-23 level, taking part in the 2023 WAFF Championship.
 He made his debut for the senior team on 30 December 2022, in a 1–0 friendly defeat to the United Arab Emirates.